Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Conclusion - More upside ahead

-With an industry growing far faster then the broader market, I believe Barracuda Networks will continue and outperform its EPS and revenue estimates in 2018 and 2019.
+With an industry growing far faster than the broader market, I believe Barracuda Networks will continue and outperform its EPS and revenue estimates in 2018 and 2019.

 Even after the company's 250% price gain from lows, I believe the stock price has more room to grow and expect it to outpace the majority of its peers.